chain4travel/camino-docs/docs/guides/kyc.md

 experience.

 To be verified, the user must share an ID document and pass a liveness check to authenticate.
-After successful verification, the verified status is saved to the Camino blockchain where it can be picked up by the network.
+Once the user has successfully completed the verification process, their wallet will be associated with a verified KYC status.
+This enables other network participants and builders to identify wallets that have a verified KYC, without disclosing any personal KYC information provided by the user.

 :::caution NO PRIVATE INFO IS SAVED ON THE BLOCKCHAIN